 This rug is extremely simple.
 I feel confident most people could create it without much fuss.
 You need a plain outdoor carpet to start with.

 You’ll write ‘welcome’ on the bottom corner of the rug.
 You could use a stencil or freehand it.
 Whichever method works best for you.
 When you’ve finished with the writing, your rug is done.

-25. DIY Stamped Watermelon Doormat
+25. DIY Stamped Pineapple Doormat

 26. Custom Witty Welcome Mat

 Who says you want a welcome mat with a long phrase on it?
 Who says you even want a welcome mat with the word ‘welcome’ on it?

 Well, thanks to this tutorial you can now create your DIY welcome mat with one small phrase on it. … yo.
 It says it all.

 27. I Hope You Like Dogs DIY Doormats

 Are you a dog-lover?
 Do you want everyone who comes to your door know how much you love your four-legged friends?